 Singapore stands as a beacon of economic resilience and growth, underpinned by its strategic location, stable political climate, open market policies, and robust legal framework.
-This dynamism is partly fueled by foreign direct investment (FDI)(1) in Singapore, which plays a pivotal role in the city-state’s economic development.
+This dynamism is partly fueled by foreign direct investment in Singapore (FDI), which plays a pivotal role in the city-state’s economic development.
 FDI refers to the investment made by a company or individual in one country in business interests located in another country, in the form of either establishing business operations or acquiring business assets in the foreign country.

 Types and Forms of Foreign Direct Investment in Singapore

 Singapore’sforeign direct investment (FDI) landscape is characterized by a diversity of types and forms, accommodating various investor needs and strategic objectives.
 Broadly, FDI in Singapore can be categorized into three types: horizontal, vertical, and conglomerate investments.
 Horizontal FDI occurs when a foreign company invests in a business that operates the same type of business as the company does in its home country.
 Vertical FDI, on the other hand, happens when a company invests in a foreign business that provides complementary services or acts as a supplier or distributor for the investing company.
 Conglomerate FDI is a company venture into an unrelated foreign business, typically through a joint venture due to a lack of expertise.
-(2)

 Types and Forms of Foreign Direct Investment in Singapore